MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/onedrive-for-business-planning.md

 ## Data security
 <a name="section4"> </a>

 Sync apps use the http:// or https:// protocol of the site that they're synchronizing with to transfer data.
-If the Microsoft OneDrive site uses a Secure Socket Layer (SSL) connection (https://), then the data being transferred by the sync app is encrypted; otherwise, it's not.
+If the Microsoft OneDrive site uses a Transport Layer Security  (TLS) connection (https://), then the data being transferred by the sync app is encrypted; otherwise, it's not.

-Microsoft 365 uses SSL for Microsoft OneDrive connections by default.
-If you're using SharePoint Server, we recommend configuring your My Site host to use SSL for any connections that will occur outside your corporate domain.
+Microsoft 365 uses TLS for Microsoft OneDrive connections by default.
+If you're using SharePoint Server, we recommend configuring your My Site host to use TLS for any connections that will occur outside your corporate domain.
 If you're using Active Directory directory services, you can configure the Group Policy setting **Sync Only On Domain Network**.
-The setting requires an SSL connection for Microsoft OneDrive clients that connect to SharePoint Server from outside the organization's intranet.
+The setting requires an TLS connection for Microsoft OneDrive clients that connect to SharePoint Server from outside the organization's intranet.

 Data on local disks on both server and Windows client computers can be encrypted by using [Windows BitLocker Drive Encryption](https://go.microsoft.com/fwlink/p/?LinkId=163122).